bcgov/Technology-Code-of-Practice/README.md

 #### Related Guides

-List of [UK] guides on the topics of:

-●	Networking
-●	Legacy
-●	Buying technology
+[Placeholder]

-### 4. Work in the open and share your technology
+### 4. Work in the open and reuse existing solutions

-Promote good practice by publishing your code openly and sharing your services, data and software components.
+Improve transparency and reduce duplication by working in the open, reusing existing solutions in government, using open source solutions, and sharing your technology.

 [Also consider sharing research and decision-making?]

 To meet point 4 of the Technology Code of Practice your plan or design must show you have considered publishing your code openly and sharing your technology.

-You’ll have to explain how you’re meeting point 3 as part of the digital investment process or any limitations you’ve encountered that prevented you from achieving this.

 #### How being open will help your initiative